Code-Institute-Submissions/cmd-source-MS3-Dishes_OctResub/README.md

     - I want my brand of cooking utensils/tools to be promoted to incoming users.

 #### Wireframes:
 The five planes of UX were kept in mind from the beginning of the design to the end.
 However I deviated from the wireframes as I built out the wesite.
 In the beginning in making the wireframes I originally planned on having four screens.
-But as I continued to builed out the website it became obvious that I would also need to include a profile page, a login and register page.
+But as I continued to build out the website it became obvious that I would also need to include a profile page, a login,a register page and later on I was also inspired to add in a custom 404 page.

 ![Homepage](static/img/homepage.JPG)